tanmayc98/aries-cloudagent-python/demo/README.md

 ### Running in a Browser

-In your browser, go to the docker playground service [Play with VON](http://play-with-von.vonx.io) (from the BC Gov).
+In your browser, go to the [docker playground service](https://labs.play-with-docker.com/).
 On the title screen, click "Start".
 On the next screen, click (in the left menu) "+Add a new instance".
 That will start up a terminal in your browser.
 Run the following commands to start the Faber agent:

 ```bash
 git clone https://github.com/tanmayc98/aries-cloudagent-python